-- 1 tsp. champagne vinegar or white wine vinegar (or skip & add more lemon juice)
+- 1 tsp champagne vinegar (or white wine vinegar or skip and add more lemon juice)

 - Preheat the oven to 400F.
 Crush the garlic clove (or finely mince it) into a large bowl.
 Add olive oil, salt, pepper, and mix well.
 Let the garlic infuse the olive oil for a few minutes.

 - Meanwhile, slice the bread and cut into about 3/4 inch (2 cm) cubes.